IzK666/OC-Passwords/README.md

 Replaces the old [ff-oc-passwords](https://github.com/eglia/ff-oc-passwords) from Eglia.

 Supports Chrome and FireFox browsers.
-Should work on browsers based on chrome like Vivaldi or Opera.
+Also tested on Vivaldi.
+But should work on browsers based on chrome like Opera.

 Published in [Firefox addon store](https://addons.mozilla.org/en-US/firefox/addon/owncloud-passwords-client/), but not in the chrome store.